Telecominfraproject/wlan-cloud-helm/glusterfs/README.md

 - Deletion:
-  ./gk-deploy --admin-key <ADMIN_KEY> --user-key <USER_KEY> --abort -v
+  ./gk-deploy --admin-key <ADMIN_KEY> --user-key <USER_KEY> --abort -v -n <GLUSTER_NAMESPACE>
-  Note: this won't delete the glusterfs pods.
+  Note: Gluster-namespace **should** be passed.
+Also, this won't delete the glusterfs pods.
 To remove the pods, delete the daemon set, then delete the namespace - 'gluster-ns':
   Example:
     - kubectl delete daemonset glusterfs
     - kubectl delete namespace gluster-ns